 Homesteading Camps for 2018

-These camps will start at 4 pm on the first evening.
+These camps will start at 9:30 am on the first morning.
 The last evening's meal will be a 100 meter meal!
 Camp will end after cleanup of supper.

 Every morning we will start with animal and gardening chores and afternoons will see us taking up a new skill.
 The skills we work on will depend on interest at the time of registration.
 See below for a list of possibilities.
 Scroll all the way down past the photos to see the list of possible activities and indicate your preferences in the comment section of the registration form.
 Cooking and cleaning up after meals is part of Pioneer life so it shall be ours too!